appcelerator-forks/ti-debugger/README.md

 ## Contributing Code

-Making Node Inspector the best debugger for node.js cannot be achieved without the help of the community.
+Making Titanium Debugger the best debugger for node.js cannot be achieved without the help of the community.
 The following resources should help you to get started.